 Marketable debt securities consist of U.S. Treasury Securities and Corporate Bonds.
 Management determines the appropriate classification of these securities at the time they are acquired and evaluates the appropriateness of such classifications at each balance sheet date.
 The Company classifies its investments as available-for-sale pursuant to ASC 320, Investments-Debt Securities.
-Investments are recorded at fair value, with unrealized gains and losses included as a component of accumulated other comprehensive income in stockholders' equity and a component of total comprehensive income in the consolidated statements of operations and comprehensive income, until realized.
+Investments are recorded at fair value, with unrealized gains and losses included as a component of total comprehensive income in the consolidated statements of operations and comprehensive income, until realized.
 Realized gains and losses are included in investment income on a specific-identification basis.
 The Company estimates expected credit losses for investments when unrealized losses exist.
-Unrealized losses that are credit related are recognized in net income and unrealized losses that are not credit related are recognized in accumulated other comprehensive income.
+Unrealized losses that are credit related are recognized in accumulated other comprehensive income.
 For the three and six months ended May 31, 2025, there were realized gains on investments of \$0.1 million.
 For the three and six months ended May 31, 2025, there were net unrealized gains on marketable debt securities of \$0.1 million.